 Lloyd Design, Inc. v.
 Mercedes-Benz of North America, Inc.

-Defended Mercedes-Benz in “tying” antitrust case brought by parts and accessories competitor after MBNA announced it would include floor mats as standard equipment.
-Prayer for damages and injunction to prevent rollout of announced 1996 models.
-Summary judgment for MBNA on eve of trial.
-Affirmed on appeal.
+Defended Mercedes-Benz of North America, Inc. (MBNA) in “tying” antitrust case brought by parts and accessories competitor after MBNA announced it would include floor mats as standard equipment; prayer for damages and injunction to prevent rollout of announced 1996 models; obtained summary judgment for MBNA on eve of trial; affirmed on appeal

 Mozart v.
 Mercedes-Benz of North America, Inc.

-Member of team defending Mercedes-Benz in action alleging antitrust violations in connection with sale of automobile replacement parts.
-Judgment for defendants after two-month jury trial.
-Affirmed on appeal.
+Defended MBNA in action alleging antitrust violations in connection with sale of automobile replacement parts; the jury’s verdict after a two-month jury trial was affirmed on Ninth Circuit appeal

 Complex Commercial Litigation